plexefinance/PlexePublicAPI/README.md

 ## Getting Help

-If you need help using the API, please contact as at team@plexe.co
+If you need help using the API, please contact as at admin@plexe.co

-If you have found a bug or would like new features added, either add an open issue or again contact us at team@plexe.co
+If you have found a bug or would like new features added, either add an open issue or again contact us at admin@plexe.co